cypso05/pythonenvinstaller/README.md

 # I welcome any suggestions or ideas to improve this script so the user gets the desired end results.
 Right now the script only creates three different virtual enviroments in three seeparate folders all having just a virtual enviroment with the native python on the users PC rather than any python version desired and selected from the index.html page.

-# The compressed zip folder contains python scripts folder as well as native python libraries which are conponents of a typical virtual  python enviroment installation.
+# The compressed zip folder contains native python scripts folder as well as native python libraries which are conponents of a typical virtual  python enviroment installed locally on a drive..